Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 Now we need to create a layer mask.
 The mask will make part of the layer visible and other parts invisible.

-You can see a black and white thumbnail appear next to my layer thumbnail (below).
+You can see the black and white thumbnail appearing next to my layer thumbnail (below).
 Black is invisible.
-Everything is simple.
-Anything non-black will skip the image of the corresponding layer.
+It's simple.
+Anything that is not black will miss the corresponding layer's image.
 In my picture, the dome mask is white, so only the dome will be visible.
-This is good because the underlying layers will remain visible in addition to the dome from that layer.
+This is good because the layers below will remain visible in addition to the dome from that layer.

-I went ahead and repeated the masking steps for the escalator and the dome environment, as you can see in the image below.
-Layers at 100% visibility are too hard, so I lowered the opacity of the dome layer to 80% and the escalator and dome environment layer to 70%.
-This takes a little longer, but is a very flexible method of presenting the wide dynamic range of a frame.
+I went ahead and repeated the steps to create the mask for the escalator and dome surround, as can be seen in the picture below.
+Layers at 100% visibility are too hard, so I lowered the opacity of the dome layer to 80% and the escalator and dome surround layer to 70%.
+This takes a little more time, but is a very flexible method of representing the wide dynamic range of a frame.

 An important takeaway from this section is the power and flexibility of layers and masks.
-In the same way, I will handle colors and contrast in the next section.
+I'll handle colors and contrast in the same way in the next section.

-Merge your differently exposed layers via "Layers -> Merge Layers"(Layer > Flatten Image) and save as a Photoshop document.
-You now have a properly exposed version of your frame.
-Base to which you can return.
-This is useful if you later want to convert the photo to black and white.
+Merge your differently exposed layers through “Layers -> Merge Layers”(Layer > Flatten Image) and save as a Photoshop document.
+You now have a properly exposed version of your shot.
+A base to return to.
+This is useful if you then want to convert the photo to black and white.

 Editing: Colors and Contrast

-I will demonstrate this work with a frame from Kolmanskop, Namibia.
-I overlay the processed frame on top of the original to show the advantages of the RAW format for processing.
+I will demonstrate this work with a still from Kolmanskop, Namibia.
+I superimposed the processed frame on top of the original to show the advantages of the RAW format for processing.

-If you try to process this frame as a whole, it would probably be a mess and improving color and contrast in one area would worsen them in another.
-Working with individual parts of the image is closer to me and is achieved again with the help of layers and masks.
+If you tried to process a given frame as a whole, it would probably be a mess and improving color and contrast in one area would worsen them in another.
+Working with individual parts of an image is closer to me and is achieved again with the help of layers and masks.

 • Select part of the main layer.